eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-rr-support-of-electronic-payments-SCA-with-wallet.md

 If any of these verifications fail the Wallet Unit shall cease processing.

-### 4.5 User Message Rendering
+### 4.7 User Message Rendering

 To meet requirements of [PSD2] the Wallet Unit shall ensure the User is able to give ab explicit and informed consent to the transaction, that is a payment transaction.
 Therefore, the Wallet Unit shall display transactional data and some related information, in conjunction with the requested attributes of an SCA Attestation, to the User.
 The information shall be displayed in a clear, understandable and accurate manner, for review before obtaining the User's confirmation for the transaction.

-[TS12] defines mandatory and optional user interface labels that may appear on the screen of the User's device.
+[TS12] defines mandatory and optional user interface visual elements that may appear on the screen of the User's device.
 The rendering mechanism is partially customisable and dynamic: the number of available UI elements and their parameters are fixed, but an SCA Attestation Provider (which normally is a bank/PSP) may define own content (e.g., labels of the confirmation and denial actions buttons, transaction title or security hint, including localisation and support of language multiple languages).

-### 4.6 Response and Proof Package
+### 4.8 Response and Proof Package

 The presentation response provides not only the attributes being presented, but also the "authentication code" (`jti` parameter), being a part of dynamic linking mechanism, the response mode (whether direct or via DC-API) and authentication method information.
 Such a response constitutes a proof for the User's consent to an SCA transaction.

-### 4.7 SCA-related HLRs
+### 4.9 SCA-related HLRs

 The relevant High Level Requirements are defined in ARF's [Topic 20] - Strong User authentication for electronic payments.